 Throughout the country, parents have recently dropped off their kids to college for another new, exciting fall semester.
 And a lot goes through a parent’s mind when having to watch their child take another step towards adulthood.
 None of the constant worrying will effectively prepare a student for campus life.
-And while universities do all in their power to protect their students and enhance student life, there are a number of things students can do themselves to ensure their safety.
+And while universities do all in their power to protect their students and enhance student life (many universities provide safety awareness programs that predominately focus on assaults only), there are a number of things students can do themselves to ensure their safety.
 Whether it’s in the dorm room or throughout campus, these are the best ways to stay safe.

 For those living on campus, the dorms present the first step in personal independence.
-It’s not an apartment by any means, since there is a resident advisor on every floor, but incidents still occur.
+It’s not an apartment by any means, since there is a resident advisor on every floor, but incidents still occur– especially theft.
 Students should do the following:

 If you have a student in college, or you attend a university yourself, please share this information.
 It could make a world a difference and keep a number of people better protected.
-For more security tips, check out https://www.choosehomesecurity.com/adt-security-news/ for a range of topics.
+For more security tips, check out the rest of our ADT monitoring blog for a range of topics.